 The political analyst highlighted that the US is seeking to expand its positions in Raqqa and Deir ez-Zor, "because when the Syrian army begins a large-scale military operation in this region, the US base in al-Tanf will be under threat."

 "The United States is increasingly aware of this looming threat," she pointed out.
 "To date, the Syrian army has already taken control of a number of areas in Deir ez-Zor.
 This was immediately followed by a step from Israel: According to available data, the Iranian armed formations deployed at the military base in the north of Homs were attacked.
 Thus, we are talking about a direct aggression against Iran."

 Yigit explained that every time US allies in Syria begin to lose grip, Washington steps up its anti-Damascus rhetoric and "incite the countries of region to start an armed conflict while Israel resorts to demonstration of force, using tactics of inflicting pinpoint strikes."

 The Turkish analyst stressed that it is the population of the region who pay the high price for the West's strategy in Syria.

 "Local sources say that a large-scale operation of the Syrian government forces is likely to begin soon," the analyst suggested.
-"In this situation, the US won't directly participate in the clashes, but will try to use remaining members of radical groups as its proxies, providing them with necessary support, as well as armed forces of the countries of the region that will suffer real losses in the event of fierce fighting."are "enthusiastically" sending their forces to Syria, trying to demonstrate that they will be the players that determine the balance of power, "but ultimately, it is the countries of the region that will pay for it."
+"In this situation, the US won't directly participate in the clashes, but will try to use remaining members of radical groups as its proxies, providing them with necessary support, as well as armed forces of the countries of the region that will suffer real losses in the event of fierce fighting."

 "I tend to see the current actions of Western forces in the context of the tactics aimed at uniting disparate jihadist groups which mostly lost their positions [in Syria] and preparing them for the next conflict in the region," the political analyst concluded.